stanford-chris/everygeorgia/README.md

 ## Why this project exists

-Chris is a Georgia native and a UGA Grady College graduate whose first newspaper job was at *The Augusta Chronicle*; his grandfather was an advertising executive at the *Atlanta Journal-Constitution*.
+I'm a Georgia native and a UGA Grady College graduate whose first newspaper job was at *The Augusta Chronicle*.
 The DLG's own Twitter account used to post exactly this kind of clipping and stopped in December 2024.

 ## Two APIs, and they are complementary